jmarrr/ygonotes/README.md

 [Lady's](https://yugipedia.com/wiki/Lady_Labrynth_of_the_Silver_Castle) second effect allows her to set any devastating normal trap and with Welcome's effect they can search for Cooclock which can make them able to activate it on their turn.
 This effect can miss the timing so use any fast effect to chain block Lady.

 Furnitures are their main set-up and recovery remove them from graveyard or negate their effects when you can!

+* Locked to Fiend from Welcome Labrynth.
+* Locked on Extra Deck from Dogmatika Punishment.

 |  Ash  | Maxx  | Droll |  Nib  | Veiler | Crow  | Ogre  | Belle | Shifter | Kaiju |
 | :---: | :---: | :---: | :---: | :----: | :---: | :---: | :---: | :-----: | :---: |